Erasmus Student Network

-Erasmus Student Network (ESN) is a Europe-wide student organisation.
+The Erasmus Student Network (ESN) is a Europe-wide student organisation.
+It is the largest student organisation in Europe, focusing on student mobility and internationalisation of higher education.

-The organization supports and develops student exchanges, both inside the Erasmus+ programme and outside of it.
+The organisation supports and develops student exchanges, both inside the Erasmus+ programme and outside of it.
 The local ESN sections offer help, guidance and information to both exchange students and students doing a full degree abroad – by informing them, but also providing them with different trips or events.
-National and international level support the local level by providing necessary tools, as well as communicating with National Erasmus+ Organizations or the European Commission in general.
+National and international level support the local level by providing necessary tools, as well as communicating with national Erasmus+ organisations or the European Commission in general.

 The goal of the organisation is to support and develop student exchange on the local, national and international levels.
-It is composed of around 15.000 members in over 530 local sections in 42 countries in Higher Education Institutions, including universities, polytechnics, and university colleges.
+It is composed of around 15,000 members distributed across 519 local sections in 45 countries in higher education Institutions, including universities, polytechnics, and university colleges.

 History

 In 1987, the European Community approved a plan to create a mobility scheme for higher education.
 Part of it was the Erasmus programme – an exchange programme for students to provide students with the opportunity to spend part of their studies abroad.

-In 1989 the Erasmus Bureau invited 32 former Erasmus Students for an evaluation meeting in Ghent, Belgium.
+In 1989, the Erasmus Bureau invited 32 former Erasmus students for an evaluation meeting in Ghent, Belgium.
 This meeting was the starting point for the Erasmus Student Network.
 The lack of peer-to-peer support was singled out as a major issue and the driving force behind the creation of the Erasmus Student Network, named for the Dutch Renaissance humanist Erasmus of Rotterdam.

-By 1994 ESN had 60 sections in 14 countries.
-In 2004 the ESN network consisted of 170 sections in and outside Europe, from Scandinavia to Morocco.
+By 1994, ESN had 60 sections in 14 countries.
+In 2004, it consisted of 170 sections in and outside Europe, reaching as far as Scandinavia, the Caucasus and Morocco.
 In 2005, ESN established its headquarters in Brussels and legally registered as a Belgian non-profit organisation.

-As of 23 July 2020, the Erasmus Student Network consists of 534 local associations ("sections") in 42 countries and has more than 15.000 volunteers across Europe.
+As of November 2025, ESN consists of 513 local associations ("sections") in 46 countries.

-The organization supports students from Erasmus programme and other bilateral agreement.
-It cooperates with national agencies in order to help international students – it does not, however, send people on exchange itself, this being done by Universities and national organizations.
+The organisation supports students from the Erasmus programme and other bilateral agreements.
+It cooperates with national agencies in order to help international students – it does not, however, send people on exchanges itself.

 Structure

 ESN works on three levels – local, national and international.
-It is only active within the borders defined by the Council of Europe.
+Although it is composed near-exclusively of European student associations, no rule currently prevents associations outside of Europe from applying for membership.

+Originally, no conditions existed regarding the geographic limits of ESN.
+In 2007, membership was restricted to the borders defined by the Council of Europe with the addition of Mediterranean countries.
+In 2015, this rule was modified to follow the borders of the European Higher Education Area (EHEA) instead, before being relaxed in 2020 to UN member states and UN observer states, which is the current rule in place.

 Local level

-ESN on local level consists of "sections" that directly work with the international students.
-They organize activities like introduction programmes, get-togethers and cultural events and represent the exchange students and their needs towards academic institutions and local authorities.
+ESN on the local level consists of "sections" that work with international students.
+They organise activities like introduction programmes, get-togethers and cultural events and represent the exchange students and their needs towards academic institutions and local authorities.
 Every year, representatives of the local sections meet at the Erasmus Generation Meeting (EGM).